-The affected territory has been pre-zoned to the General Industrial zoning district.
-No residential development will occur on the subject parcel.
+The affected territory has been pre-zoned to the General Industrial (M-1) zoning district.
+No residential development is proposed or planned for the subject parcel.

 (n) Any information or comments from the landowner or landowners, voters, or residents of the affected territory.